sdss/explorer/README.md

 ### Data files
 Explorer uses stacked, custom HDF5 renders of the [astra](https://github.com/sdss/astra) summary files for each data release.
-You can download the HDF5's from [here](https://data.sdss5.org/sas/sdsswork/users/u6054929/).
+You can download the HDF5's from [here](https://data.sdss5.org/sas/sas/sdsswork/sandbox/data-viz/explorer/).
 These are proprietary SDSS data files, and should not be shared outside the collaboration.

 It additionally uses a custom parquet render of the mappings used in [semaphore](https://github.com/sdss/semaphore), available in the same directory.

+### Generating New Data Files

+New datafiles for the dashboard must be generated each time the source SDSS summary catalog files change, as well as for each new Data Release.
+The files should be located [here](https://data.sdss5.org/sas/sas/sdsswork/sandbox/data-viz/explorer/) with the following structure:

+- **(release)**: a directory for each data release
+   - **columnsAll(Star|Visit)-`(astra_version)`.json**: JSON files providing a list of all columns for each catalog file used in the dashboard.
+One file per star/visit catalogs.
+   - **explorerAll(Star|Visit)-`(astra_version)`.hdf5**: HDF5 files of the summary catalogs aggregated into a single file.
+One file per star/visit catalogs.
+- **ipl3_partial.json**: a JSON of the datamodel column descriptions of the catalog summary files, used for populating the dashboard column glossary.
+- **mappings.parquet**: compiled datafile of all the sdss targeting cartons and programs
+- **explorer**: a directory used as a scratch space for user's downloading subsets via the dashboard.

+New `columnsXXX.json` and `explorerXXX.hdf5` files are generated following instructions at https://github.com/sdss/explorer-filegen.
+Also see the docs at [Explorer Dev DataFiles](https://sdss.github.io/explorer/developer/datafiles/).

+`ipl3_partial.json` contains, for each datamodel column name, the following fields: `name`, `description`, `type`, `unit`.

 ## Starting the server
 To run, the environment variables must be exported to the shell environment.
 The base ones are:

  - `EXPLORER_DATAPATH` :: path to data files (proprietary SDSS data, found on the SAS).
     - In the deployment context a folder is mounted onto the VM.
     - Files are expected to be placed as: `./[release]/[explorer|columns]All[datatype]-[vastra].[hdf5|parquet]`
  - `VASTRA` :: specific [astra](https://github.com/sdss/astra) reduction versions to read.